flh3/rg/content/event/bta/index.md

   country: United States

 summary: SC3 Webinar.
-abstract: 'The School Community, Culture, and Climate (S3C) Special Interest Group is excited to announce that we will be hosting a webinar on behavioral threat assessment.
+abstract: 'The School Community, Culture, and Climate (S3C) Special Interest Group (SIG) is excited to announce that we will be hosting a webinar on behavioral threat assessment.
 Did you know that a National Center for Education Statistics survey found that 85% of US public K-12 schools report that they have a threat assessment team?
 Behavioral threat assessment and management has become a widely used violence prevention strategy in U.S. schools.
 This presentation will answer four questions: (1) What is behavioral threat assessment?
 (2) Why do we need it?
 (3) How does it work? and (4) How do we know it works?'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.